tru-ID/sim-card-auth-android/Android-PhoneCheck.md

 }
 ```

-Register an ActivityResultLauncher to your `MainActivity.kt` that takes the previously created `ConnectivitySettingsContract`:
+Next, we register a callback for an activity result, we do that by defining registerForActivityResult() which takes the `ConnectivitySettingsContract` and ActivityResultCallback and returns an ActivityResultLauncher which is used to launch the other activity:

 ```kotlin
     private val startSettingsForResult = registerForActivityResult(ConnectivitySettingsContract()) {